Witch’s Broom: A History, Uses & How to Make a Besom

 Aside from flying ointments, the witch broom has one main magical purpose – to purify.
 Physically, we use brooms to sweep away dirt and debris.
 Magically, we use brooms to sweep away negative energy in our home and sacred space.
 Some traditions require a witch’s broom to be dedicated solely to magical cleansing, whereas another broom is used for house cleaning.
 In American folk magic, the same broom is used for house cleaning AND purifying a space.
 The witch’s broom can be used to cleanse your space, your home, and even a person or object of negative energy.
 In addition, the witch’s besom will function as a wand and brings prosperity and peace in one’s home.

 You should NEVER sweep on a Monday, else you sweep all your money away!
+Also, never sweep at night, lest you disturb the spirits who walk the floors while a home’s human inhabitants sleep. ~ Scott Cunningham, The Magical Household

 How to Use the Witch’s Broom to Cleanse Your Home

 To cleanse your home of negative energy, take your witch’s broom and start at the back door.
 Sweep each room, moving in a counter-clockwise fashion from room-to-room, then ending at the back door where you started.
 Sweep any debris out the back door OR dump your dustpan out the back door.
 To dump or sweep dirt out the front door invites negative energy back in.
+According to Scott Cunningham, when you acquire a new broom, the first use should sweep something positive into your home.
+Old English traditions call for salt to be laid down on the floor then swept up.
+This absorbs and sweeps away evil spirits.

 How to Cleanse Your Sacred Space with a Besom